 Registration Rule:

 Request must come from an assigned Agency Representative.
-If there is no Agency Representative for the agency, or if the Agency (or other organization) is not registered, then those registry entries must first be created.
+If there is no Agency Representative for the Agency, or if the Agency (or other organization) is not registered, then those registry entries must first be created.

 Requestor may ask for specific SCID assignment, but this is not guaranteed.

 Requestor may ask for only an OID assignment, not just SCID.
-This is of benefit to organizations that do not use CCSDS link layer protocols.
+This is of benefit to organizations that do not use CCSDS link layer protocols but still wish to have a unique, registered, designator.
 OIDs shall be assigned sequentially in the spacecraft sub-section of the OID tree.

-Each request must specify the frequency bands within which it is to operate (see Table 2-1).
+Each request must separately specify the specific uplink and downlink frequency bands within which it is to operate (see Table 2-1).
 These are assigned by the agency spectrum manager.

 Name: CCSDS Agency registry